turso-extended/qwik-cli-add-turso/README.md

 TURSO_DB_AUTH_TOKEN=
 ```

-For production, add these variables to your deployment service.
+For production, add these variables to your deployment service configuration.

 ## How to use the integration